 Fragrance: One Easy-to-Remember Guideline

 - Don't wear any.
-You don't want your interviewer put off by a scent she doesn't find appealing.
-Everyone is different.
-Skip it.
+You don't want your interviewer put off by a scent he or she doesn't find appealing — or worse, is allergic to!

 Nails: A Few Tips